poojapk0605/AskNEU/README.md

 The project is driven by the goal of providing accurate information for the Northeastern community.
 AskNEU bridges the gap between complex institutional data and user-friendly communication.
 Our vision is to create a system that not only answers questions but also anticipates user needs, providing proactive suggestions and insights.
 This project represents a significant step forward in making institutional knowledge more accessible, intuitive, and engaging for everyone connected to Northeastern University.

-Below is a well-structured `README.md` file tailored to the provided project structure and DAG files.
-It follows the instructions given, including setup steps, pipeline execution, code structure explanation, and reproducibility details with DVC.

----

-Below is an updated `README.md` incorporating the additional instructions about Docker Compose, Airflow credentials, connection setup, variables, and the expected GCS outcome.
-I've integrated this with the previous content for clarity and completeness.

 ---

 # Web Scraping and Embedding Pipeline